 Marie-Anik Gagne clearly sees the same end-stage problems being caused by underlying conditions and processes amongst James Bay Cree.
 She named the seed of the trauma as being colonialism.

 Here in Australia we also see the same end-stage antisocial behaviours.
 I am also absolutely convinced that these antisocial behaviours are the fruits of a deeper more destructive force or trauma.
 However, I want to look at it in a slightly different way as many have heard the colonial argument before and just dismiss it.

 All over the world Indigenous people who have been colonised face many the same predicament that Yolŋu and other Aboriginal people now face.
 A clear cultural mismatch occurs and the Indigenous people suffer and become cultural refugees.

-However something stops this happening and it is this factor that keeps Aboriginal people as culture refugees excluded from the Australian mainstream cultural make up.
+However, something stops this from happening and it is this factor that keeps Aboriginal people as cultural refugees excluded from the Australian mainstream cultural make-up.
 I will submit that it is also this factor that leads to the trauma experienced by the people and the end-stage “problems” occurring.

 The major underlining factor is that both cultural groups have constructed cultural naming “boxes” for each other.
-The parameters of these prescriptive cultural naming “boxes” are then used to create programs and services in response to the end stage problems rather than the real situation that exists on the ground for these affected communities.
-Therefore it is these cultural naming “boxes” that leads to many youth ending up in detention, and contribute to why they suffer different forms of violence against them when in State care.
+The parameters of these prescriptive cultural naming “boxes” are then used to create programs and services in response to the end-stage problems rather than the real situation that exists on the ground for these affected communities.
+Therefore it is these cultural naming “boxes” that lead to many youths ending up in detention, and contribute to why they suffer different forms of violence against them when in State care.

 Mainstream Australia has created a cultural naming “box” for Yolŋu and other Aboriginal people.
 And Yolŋu and other Aboriginal groups have also created cultural naming “box” for Balanda.